Business architecture

 The purpose of mapping is to aid the understanding of, and communicate regarding, the things being mapped.

-The recommended basic mapping tool is Microsoft Visio.
+The recommended basic mapping tool in DfE is Microsoft Visio.
 For more complex mapping exercises, use ArchiMate compatible tools, such as Archi.

 What things might a business architect typically map?
 Value streams, organisational structures, stakeholder relationships.